ems-project/EMSCommonBundle/doc/storages.md

  With this configuration you won't fill you storages with useless files.

  If you have a performant enough backup storage, you can just define it as `asset`.
 No need to schedule the `ems:asset:synchronize` commend.
 But a backup storage should never be configured as external (i.e. on a Skeleton).

+### Hot synchronize limit

+An `hot-synchronize-limit` attribute can be specified.
+It's a file size attribute (`10M`,`1G`) that force synchronize missing assets (smaller than the limit) on more prioritized storage services.
+It's useful if you intend to use a volatile storage with high performances or if you interconnect environments or in development combine with a http storage service.

 ## Cleaning useless assets
 With the time the size of your storages can increase.
 For security reason, it's not possible to cleaned them from the application.
 But, there is a procedure.